msssk/dgrid/demos/laboratory/README.md

 #### API

-* `FeatureEditor#getModuleConfig(moduleId)`: returns an object representing the configured options for the specified dgrid module id
+* `getModuleConfig(moduleId)`: returns an object representing the configured options for the specified dgrid module id
-* `FeatureEditor#isSelected(moduleId)`: returns a truthy value indicating if the specified dgrid mixin module id is selected
+* `isSelected(moduleId)`: returns a truthy value indicating if the specified dgrid mixin module id is selected
-* `FeatureEditor#filter(query)`: filter's the `FeatureGrid` by the specified query
+* `filter(query)`: filter's the `FeatureGrid` by the specified query
-* `FeatureEditor#get('expandoColumn')`: if the `dgrid/Tree` mixin has been enabled, this method returns the name of the column that has been configured to render the tree expando icon
+* `get('expandoColumn')`: if the `dgrid/Tree` mixin has been enabled, this method returns the name of the column that has been configured to render the tree expando icon
-* `FeatureEditor#set('featureType')`: `featureType` should be "grid" or "column"; filters the `FeatureGrid` by the specified type; proxies to `FeatureGrid#set('featureType')`.
+* `set('featureType')`: `featureType` should be "grid" or "column"; filters the `FeatureGrid` by the specified type; proxies to `FeatureGrid#set('featureType')`.
 The same grid is displayed in both the "Grid Features" and "Column Features" tabs using this method to filter which rows are displayed

 ### `FeatureGrid`